kofu145/Easel-Pong-Tutorial/2 - Creating Game Objects.md

 }
 ```

-While we're at it, we might as well override the ``Update()`` method as well.
-We won't be using it for very much, and it won't till much later, but it'll be nice to have it down after we've just gone over it.
+We'll also override the ``Update`` method while we're at it.
+We won't be utilizing the scene's ``Update`` very much, and it won't be till much later, but it'll be nice to have it down after we've just gone over it.

 ```cs
 protected override void Update()
 {